shwethaj1104/react-client-messaging-app/README.md

 # react-client-messaging-app

-About project: The messaging application is built on Reactjs and nodejs
+The messaging application is built on Reactjs and nodejs

 Here is the Application URL:https://chat-application-woad.vercel.app/